PhantomDevTeam/PDT-Enhanced-NVG/README.md

  Custom NVG effects I made for my unit and decided to make public.

 ### See license for on that stuff
-  The jist of it is do whatever you want
+  The gist of it is do whatever you want

 ### CBA Settings
 CBA settings can be accessed through "Esc > Configure > Addon Option > Fawks' Enhanced NVGs".